mapbender/mapbender-documentation/en/bundles/Mapbender/WmcBundle/elements/wmc_list.rst

 You can add configurations from the selectbox to your application.

-**Notice:** that all configurations are pubic at the moment.
-Later in development we want to add access control to this module too.
+**Notice:** All configurations are pubic at the moment.
+We want to add access control to this module later in development.

-**Notice:** that you need the element WMC Loader to use this functionality.
+**Notice:** You need the element WMC Loader to use this functionality.

 .. image:: ../../../../../figures/wmc_list.png